Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - SRE = Site Reliability Engineer ↩

-- I bet you didn’t think about how serverless buckets send back contents uncompressed which may actually slow down your site. ↩
+- You probably didn’t consider that serverless buckets return content uncompressed, which can actually slow down your site. ↩

-- Shard = split your website up between several repos. ↩
+- Shard = splitting your website across multiple repositories. ↩

 - 404 errors from this tracking pixel still show up in logs. ↩

-- A nasty technique is to not wait for
+- A nasty technique is to skip waiting for

 ACK